BhaskarDasari/Whisperwynd-Story-Generator/README.md

 - [Ahmed Mordi](https://github.com/ahmedmmordi)
 - [Mithradevi_K](https://github.com/MITHRADEVIKcse2023)

+## Contributing & Code Maintenance

+All project code is version-controlled and actively maintained in a GitHub repository to ensure:
+- Easy collaboration and code reviews within the team
+- CI/CD workflows for deployment using GitHub Actions and Azure will be implemented in future
+- Transparent issue tracking and feature planning
+- Secure and structured documentation of contributions

+We follow GitHub best practices, including:
+- `main` branch protection
+- Pull request approvals
+- Semantic commit messages
+- Weekly code reviews and merge cycles

+## Demo

+🔗 *Coming Soon* – A live demo video and walkthrough will be added here.

+## Future Work

+- Sentiment Analysis by using AI to detect the tone and emotions in the story, giving users feedback on how their writing feels (e.g., happy, sad, exciting).
+- Using Azure database for managing all the world data, which we do with sharepoint currently
+- Implement story-to-PDF conversion for offline sharing.
+- Integrate Copilot agent with Azure DevOps for seemless deployments.
+- Expand story publishing to platforms like Medium, Substack, and Kindle.
+- Integrate gamification elements into the storytelling experience.
+- Enable collaborative world-building sessions in real time.

+## Why Microsoft?

+This project would not be possible without the power and flexibility of Microsoft’s AI and cloud ecosystem:

+- **Copilot Studio** for low-code AI agent development
+- **Azure OpenAI** for large language model integration
+- **Azure AI Search** to power semantic document retrieva.
+Whisperwynd story book was added to the AI search service
+- **Azure Blob Storage** for storing generated images
+- **SharePoint** for maintaining of data tables associated with world definition, data storage and the knowledge base
+- **Azure Web Services** for reliable deployment and monitoring of python endpoint
+- **GitHub** for professional code management and DevOps

+---
 ## Setup Instructions

 1. This project is hosted on a Azure Office 365 tenant and azure web app(not exposed to public) and invokes an AI agent.